richelbilderbeek/awk_course/docs/misc/exercise_procedure.md

 ???- info "For teachers: why this setup?"

+    > Ideally, both learners have a camera and microphone on

+    This allows for a learning environment that is engaging and where discussion can take place easily.

     > You will be put into Zoom Breakout rooms, in random pairs.

     This assures everyone learns effectively: pairs are optimal.